ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_asset/liquid_democracy.md

 Let’s imagine a company where some decisions are taken by a board of investors after a vote.

-*   Some investors don’t know enough about a topic, so they would like to delegate decisions about some subjects to someone else,
+*   Some investors do not know enough about a topic, so they would like to delegate decisions about some subjects to someone else.
-*   There is potentially a huge number of investors,
+*   There is potentially a huge number of investors.
-*   As the CEO, you want the ability to sell voting power for financing the company,
+*   As the CEO, you want the ability to sell voting power for financing the company.
-*   As the CEO, you want the ability to cast a vote when you decide,
+*   As the CEO, you want the ability to cast a vote when you decide.

 How Colored Coins can help to organize such a vote transparently?

 But before beginning, let’s talk about some downside of voting on the Blockchain:

-*   Nobody knows the real identity of a voter,
+*   Nobody knows the real identity of a voter.
-*   Miners could censor (even if it would be provable, and not in their interest),
+*   Miners could censor (even if it would be provable, and not in their interest.)
-*   Even if nobody knows the real identity of the voter, behavioral analysis of a voter across several vote might reveal his identity,
+*   Even if nobody knows the real identity of the voter, behavioral analysis of a voter across several vote might reveal his identity.

 Whether these points are relevant or not is up to the vote organizer to decide.

-Let’s take an overview of how we would implement that,
+Let’s take an overview of how we would implement that.

 ### Issuing voting power {#issuing-voting-power}